 If your property does contain asbestos, you should avoid damaging it in any way.
 You should not carry out any work that involves drilling, sawing, sanding or cutting into it that may release fibres into the air.

 If you're not sure if you have asbestos in your home, always treat it as if it does until we confirm that it hasn't.

 If you have any concerns, contact us.

-If you would like to ask our permission to make an improvement to your home, please download and complete the application form below before returning it to your local office.
+If you would like to ask our permission to make an improvement to your home, please complete the application form below.